-Americans can visit Jamaica, provided they request a travel authorization in advance and upload proof of a negative PCR test for COVID-19.
+Americans can visit Jamaica, provided they request a travel authorization in advance and upload proof of a negative PCR test for COVID-19 taken within three days of travel.
 They will also be subject to health screenings upon arrival.

 Americans age five and older must show a negative COVID-19 PCR test taken within seven days of their arrival.
 Further, visitors 18 and older coming to Saint Lucia have to submit a Travel Authorization Form.
 Saint Lucia has a Level 2 travel advisory.

 Saint Kitts and Nevis has been open to American travelers since October 31, 2020.
 Travelers must show a negative PCR test for COVID-19 48 to 72 hours before departures.

 Saint Vincent and Grenadines is open to U.S. citizens, provided they’ve received a negative COVID-19 test within five days of traveling.
 Once they’ve landed in Saint Vincent and Grenadines, travelers must quarantine for five days before taking a second COVID-19 PCR test.
 Saint Vincent and Grenadines has a Level 2 travel advisory, compared to the Level 3 or 4 advisories for most Caribbean countries.

 Americans can visit Dutch Sint Maarten as long as they’ve received a negative COVID-19 test within five days prior to traveling.

 Americans are welcome in Turks and Caicos, provided they have tested negative for coronavirus within five days of their departure.
 Travelers are required to fill out an online questionnaire about their health and have travel health insurance.
 These parameters don’t apply to children under age nine.